Learning an Action-Conditional Model for Haptic Texture Generation: Introduction

 In this paper, we focus on data-driven modeling of the vibratory feedback that different textures induce in a probe as it is moved over a surface.
 This vibration is linked to humans' perceptual impression of texture and is a function of the probe's action as well as the texture \cite{KlatzkyTextureProbe}.
 This form of haptics was selected for study because of the availability of public datasets in this area.
 We propose a novel learning-based method for haptic texture generation using an action-conditional model.
 This model takes as input (i) an image from the GelSight tactile sensor~\citep{GelSight1,GelSight2} while pressed on a texture, and (ii) force and speed of the user on that texture during a tool-mediated interaction over a horizon of 1 ms. Given this input, we train a model that predicts the magnitude of the discrete fast Fourier transform of the generated acceleration in the hand-held probe within the next 0.1 s.
 We predict the spectral content instead of the temporal signal because there is evidence that human texture sensation is invariant to phase shifts \cite{phasenotmatter}.

 We train our model using supervised learning data from the {\em Penn Haptic Texture Toolkit\/} (HaTT) \cite{Culbertson2014OneHD}.
 We show that our novel methodology for generating haptic textures learns a unified model for several textures and generalizes to new force and speed interactions.
 The learned latent representation of different textures places materials that feel similar closer to each other.
 This opens the opportunity to generate haptic textures of new materials by locating them within that latent space.
 In sum, this paper presents a new action-conditional model for generating haptic textures that is learned from data.
-The primary contributions are as follows: \begin{enumerate} \item By concatenating human actions with a feature representation of a GelSight image of the texture, our model can predict the vibratory feedback in a hand-held probe during user interactions. \item Our proposed model is unified across different textures, reducing the need for developing a separate model for each texture instance. \item Our model generalizes to previously unseen force and speed interactions as well as new instances of the modeled textures and outperforms prior work in terms of DFT prediction accuracy. \end{enumerate} Additionally, we have augmented the HaTT dataset with GelSight videos, which will be made publicly available upon publication.
+The primary contributions are as follows: \begin{enumerate} \item By concatenating human actions with a feature representation of a GelSight image of the texture, our model can predict the vibratory feedback in a hand-held probe during user interactions. \item Our proposed model is unified across different textures, reducing the need for developing a separate model for each texture instance. \item Our model generalizes to previously unseen force and speed interactions as well as new instances of the modeled textures and outperforms prior work in terms of DFT prediction accuracy. \end{enumerate} Additionally, we have augmented the HaTT dataset with GelSight videos available at: \href{https://sites.google.com/stanford.edu/haptic-texture-generation}{sites.google.com/stanford.edu/haptic-texture-generation}